Mastodon Mastodon Mastodon Mastodon

 Mastodon offers several ways to connect with other users:

-• Following others: You can follow any user from any Mastodon instance by simply entering their full address (@username@server).
+• Following: Follow any user from any instance by entering their full address (@username@server).

 Step 5: Access from Different Devices